 The Stand Together community is working to fix this epidemic.
 For starters, that means eliminating criminal punishments for offenses that pose no danger to public safety—e.g., are communities made safer by locking up people who can’t afford excessive fines for traffic violations?
 We should also provide alternative punishments for low-risk offenders that are more effective than incarceration.

 For example, states such as Georgia implemented substance abuse treatment programs and accountability courts for low-level offenders.
-The results: Fewer people continued breaking the law after serving their punishment, the prison population declined, and the state’s crime rate fell overall.
+The results: Fewer people continue breaking the law after serving their punishment, the prison population declined, and the state’s crime rate fell overall.
 Now, our community is uniting federal and state lawmakers, the law enforcement community, academic experts, and others to implement similar reforms at every level of our criminal justice system.

 95 percent of those in prison will be released—more than 650,000 people each year.
 It’s in everyone’s interest to ensure they come out better than they went in.